 Hanging hooks seems like a tiny task but it can revolutionise the way your store things.
-Use smaller hooks for lightweight items and heavier duty screw-in hooks for bulky things and extra hanging storage.
+Use smaller hooks for lightweight items and heavier-duty screw-in hooks for bulky things and extra hanging wardrobe storage.
 Look to wasted space behind your door or inside wardrobe doors to hang robe hooks for coats and jackets, gym and laptop bags to keep things off the floor and out of your wardrobe.

-4. Blanket bags
+4. Seasonal blanket bags

 5. Modular storage kits

 If your budget can stretch, take the plunge to invest in custom wardrobe storage systems.
 Measure up your wardrobe’s internal space or the area you have for your free-standing garment rack.
 Then, purchase wardrobe storage drawers, shelving or an entire modular system to make more efficient use of the space so not a centimetre is wasted.